 Primary Muscle Group(s): Back, Gluteus Maximus (Butt), Hamstrings

-Press play to view an instructional video on how to properly perform the hyperextension.
+Press play to view an instructional video on how to properly perform the good morning.

 Blake has been weight lifting for about 28 years now.
 He's 45 years of age and started seriously training when he was 18 years old.

 Blake is the founder of Building-Muscle101.com, a successful fitness website that has been around for more than 15 years.